 Let’s dive into some of the ways that leaders can increase business performance with a sample act of “thank you.”

-Show gratitude to your team
+How to show gratitude to your team

-- sending a personalized “thank you” note
+- Sending personalized “thank you” messages

 In his book, “Big Potential: How Transforming the Pursuit of Success Raises Our Achievement, Happiness, and Well-Being,“ New York Times bestselling author Shawn Achor discusses how we can expand our potential by using positive interactions with the people around us.